-- 2 puff pastry sheets thawed
+- 2 puff pastry sheets thawed, about 1lb / 455 g

 - Egg wash optional

 - Brush the other end of the pastry sheet with water.
-Tightly roll the sausage roll toward the end that you brushed with water.
+Tightly roll the sausage roll towards the end that you brushed with water.
 Pinch the edge to seal.
-Turn this sausage roll "log" over so that the seam-side is facing down, and cut the sausage rolls with a sharp knife – 6 portions (see recipe video).Water
+Turn this sausage roll "log" over so that the seam-side is now facing down, and cut the sausage rolls with a sharp knife – 6 portions (see recipe video).Water

-- Place the sausage rolls on the prepared parchment paper lined baking tray.
+- Place the sausage rolls on the prepared parchment paper-lined baking tray.
 Brush the top with egg wash (optional) and make 2 slits on top.
 Repeat with the rest of the puff pastry.Egg wash

 - Bake in the oven for 20 – 25 minutes, until the puff pastry is golden brown and puffed up, and the sausage is cooked through.